Mominali55/pythonpratice/instruction_format.md

  -- There are some file name with parenthesis "()" plz rename the file before running it (a simple filename Eg: xyz.py)

+## File name: "SQL_instruction_format.md"

+### CMD
+To import a csv file plz follow this steps.

+- Make a "filename.db" Eg:practice.db by this CMD.
+-- sqlite3 practice.db

+- And then import the after this cmd.
+-- .import filename.csv filename (or any name you want to name it)
+    Use the same cmd for more import